-If a friend comes over to help you install a TV in your den and drops the TV, damaging both the TV and the floor, an all-risk policy would cover both the damage to both because it was sudden and accidental and not excluded.
+If a friend comes over to help you install a TV in your den and drops the TV, damaging both the TV and the floor, an all-risk policy would cover the damage to both because it was sudden and accidental and not excluded.
 For example, a named-perils policy that covers only fire, smoke damage, lightning and frozen pipes would not cover the damages to either the floor or the TV.
-A combination policy might cover the damage to the floor but not to the TV.

 Not surprisingly, all-risk policies are more expensive than H0-3 Broad form or named peril policies.
-Specific prices can vary greatly depending on the insured, what is being insured, where you live, and many more factors.
+Specific prices can vary greatly depending on your personal information, what is being insured, where you live, and many more factors.
 So, shop around with different insurance providers for specific quotes.

 All-Risk Home Insurance: Deciding What Coverage You Need

 However, the HO-3 only covers named perils on contents.
 This means that your coverage on your personal property will be limited if you take a form that does not cover all-risk on personal property.
-Before choosing your home insurance, the best thing to do is to determine what kind of position you would be in if something happened to your home and you found out you were not insured for it.
-If price is a concern, you also can consider increasing your deductible to save money on your premium.
+Before choosing your home insurance, the best thing to do is to determine what kind of position you would be in if something happened to your home and belongings and you found out you were not insured for all risks.
+If the price is a concern, consider increasing your deductible to save money on your premium.